rh-telco-tigers/cnv-demos/README.md

 ## Importing a VM from vSphere

 It is possible to import an existing virtual machine from a vSphere cluster to OpenShift Virtualization using [Migration Toolkit for Virtualization](https://access.redhat.com/documentation/en-us/migration_toolkit_for_virtualization/2.3).
-The detailed steps for migration is outlined [here] (https://github.com/latouchek/mtv-vsphere).
+The detailed steps for migration is outlined [here](https://github.com/latouchek/mtv-vsphere).

 ## Importing a VMDK